shashwatpathak98/Library-Management-App/README.md

 ## Features

-- **Add Books**: Easily add new books to the library collection by providing details such as title, author, genre, and publication year.
+- **Add Books**: Easily add new books to the library collection by providing details such as title, author, genre and ratings.
-- **Update Books**: Update existing book information, such as title, author, genre, and publication year.
+- **Update Books**: Update existing book information, such as title, author, genre, and ratings.
 - **Delete Books**: Remove books from the library collection.

 ## Technologies Used